Avacado (1 piece)

 Stay Hydrated

-Engage in light physical activity, such as a short walk after eating, to help your body use up glucose.
+Engage in light physical activity after meals, such as a short walk.
+This can help your body utilize glucose more efficiently and prevent spikes.

 Discover